After logging on to the system for the first time, you will see the main screen:

 Back in the Backup Targets screen, you can see the instance on the list of instances.
 You have buttons to remove it from the policy and a Configure button.

 By default, all EBS volumes which are attached to this instance will be backed up.
 If a volume gets detached from or attached to the instance, it will not interfere with the normal operations of the policy.
-In every backup, CPM will check which volumes are attached to the instance and take snapshots of them.
+In every backup, N2WS will check which volumes are attached to the instance and take snapshots of them.
 Click Home and go to the Policies tab again.
 In the Schedules column of the policy, click the backup times link.
 You will see the planned backups for this policy.

 The backups will start automatically at the time configured previously in the schedule.